 In the above recipe I’m using air fried tofu as the protein.
 You can happily adapt to whatever you have on hand.
 Typically I’d cook a protein on the side to about the half way point, then simmer in the yellow curry sauce for the remainder of the cooking time, so as to integrate the flavors.
 Fish, pork and chicken would work really well in the sweet flavors here.

 My curry paste of preference is Mae Ploy.
 Sure you can make your own, but Mae Ploy will get you 90% to where you want to be flavor wise which is good enough for me.
-Moreover, you can find this in many grocery stores around the country and you can also buy Mae Ploy curry paste on Amazon for very little money.
+Moreover, you can find this in many grocery stores around the country and you can also buy Mae Ploy curry paste on Amazon (affiliate link) for very little money.
 The price is reasonable, it usually ships on Prime, and it lasts for months if not years in the fridge.

 Easy, cheap, flexible – what more do you want from a standby recipe!